octopus-network/substrate-ibc-deliverable/m2/design.md

 // --snip--
 }
 ```
-### Involking RPC to Communicate with Substrate Chain
+### Invoking RPC to Communicate with Substrate Chain
 RPC communication with Substrate chains is packed in crate [Octopusxt](https://github.com/octopus-network/octopusxt), which is a wrapper of [Subxt](https://github.com/paritytech/subxt).

 * Implement monitor for events from Substrate chain